Urban animals

 As landscapes change, so do animals.
-They brave the noise and crowds – venturing into towns and cities in search of food and shelter.
-There maybe feral pigeons who nest on top of your local corner shop, or foxes who play in a nearby alley.
-They’re part of urban life too – and this is your chance to reveal their secret lives with your photo skills.
+They venture into towns and cities in search of food and shelter, braving the noise and crowds.
+Pigeons nest on top of your local corner shop, while foxes play in a nearby alley.
+They're part of urban life, and this is your chance to show how animals live among us.
+But we're not just looking for wildlife photos – you could show pets in an urban world or animals at a city farm.

 The brief

-Your urban images can be artistic, funny or awe-inspiring.
-But they should get us thinking about the relationship between animals and spaces designed for us humans.
+Your urban image can be dramatic, artistic, funny or awe-inspiring.
+But it needs to get us thinking about how animals have adapted to living among us.

 Getting started

-We’ll be looking for an urban element in every photo in this category, so think about how to make this stand out alongside your animal subject for a really dramatic photo.
-You could show a fox standing against a graffiti-covered wall, or anything that represents the animals we share our built-up spaces with.
+We'll be looking for an urban element in every photo in this category, so think about how to make this stand out alongside your animal subject.
+You could show a fox against a graffiti-covered wall, birds sheltering in – or swooping around – buildings, or squirrels using our urban environment as an obstacle course.
+We want to see positive images that show animals safely sharing our built-up spaces.

-Dawn and dusk are great times for spotting urban wildlife as, depending on location, there’ll be fewer people around, which is a good time for animals to search for food.
+Dawn and dusk are great times for spotting urban wildlife, as they're a good time for animals to search for food.
+But it's important not to disturb animals in nests and dens – and be extra careful when there are young around.

 When you're out and about trying to get the perfect shot, don't ever put your safety at risk.